drenize/Multilingual_NLP_Classifier_Toxic_Comments/README.md

-# Toxic Comments Classifier
+# Identifying Toxic Comments on the Internet
-## Detecting toxic online comments using natural language processing
+## Multilingual natural language processing with deep learning neural networks
 ### Data Sience Capstone Project with the [Neue Fische](https://www.neuefische.de/) school and pool for digital talent.

 This project is still in progress.